lenniea/webvtt-editor/README.md

 Add or change the text of a cue at any time.
 It will be updated immediately.

 ## Sort
 This will sort cues related to start and end time.
-This happens automatically when you Export VTT, becuae it is required in the VTT format.
+This happens automatically when you Export VTT, because it is required in the VTT format.

 ## Jump to cue
 Each cue row has a button that allows to quickly jump the video to the start position of the selected cue.

 ## Delete cue
 There's a delete button on each cue row to simply delete the selected cue.

-## Move up and down
-Move the selected cue up or down manually.

 ## Export VTT
 Cues with not timestamps are ignored.
 Cues are sorted by start and end time.
 Generated file has the ending `.vtt` and mimeType `text/vtt`.